Frequently Asked Questions

 38. Why do you offer so many gauges of strings?

 We offer a broad selection of gauges and string types so you can find the best string for your style of play, instrument, and desired tone.
-In general, lighter gauge strings put less pressure on a top and will produce a lighter softer sound as well as reduce finger fatigue.
+In general, lighter gauge strings put less pressure on the instrument top and will produce a lighter softer sound as well as reduce finger fatigue.
 Light gauges are often chosen by fingerstyle players and singer/songwriters.
 Heavier gauge strings will drive more energy to the top and therefore create more complex and louder sounds.
 Bluegrass, rock, and blues players tend to use heavier gauge strings.
-Our SP Flexible Core strings use a unique construction method to reduce finger fatigue, increase strings response, and maintain equivalent tension on the top as standard sets.
-SP Flexible Core strings are played by masters like Tommy Emmanuel yet are highly recommended for beginners.
+Our Flexible Core strings use a unique construction method to reduce finger fatigue, increase strings response, and maintain equivalent tension on the top as standard sets.
+Flexible Core strings are played by masters like Tommy Emmanuel yet are highly recommended for beginners.

 Back to Top